-This study assumes that the addition of generation from IR#605 will displace coal-fired generation in eastern Nova Scotia for NRIS.
+This study assumes that the addition of generation from IR#619 will displace coal-fired generation in eastern Nova Scotia for NRIS.

-The interconnection with line L-6054 will require a t-tap and a single circuit breaker with the transfer trip protection to the IR#605 generation facilities.
-As IR#605 has dispersed generation totalling more than 75 MVA, each generator will be classified as a NERC Bulk Electric System (BES) element.
-The 34.5 kV bus and the 138kV bus would also be considered BES.
-There is the potential for an exclusion from BES to be granted for the high side (138kV) bus based on further analysis per the NS BES Exception Procedure.
+Interconnection with line L-6004 will require direct line tap with transfer trip protection to the generation facilities.
+This will require a circuit breaker at IC substation 138 kV side.
+As IR#619 has dispersed generation totalling more than 75 MVA, each generator will be classified as a NERC Bulk Electric System (BES) element.
+The 34.5 kV bus and the 138kV bus would also be considered BES, however there is the potential for an exclusion from BES to be granted for the high side (138kV) bus based on further analysis as per the NS BES Exception Procedure.
 This analysis will be initiated as part of the System Impact Study (SIS) and exclusion from BES will only be granted upon subsequent approval by the Nova Scotia Utility and Review Board.